ray-project/ray/doc/source/serve/advanced-guides/direct-ingress.md

 }
 ```

-Take a look at the following code samples for using `DefaultgRPCDriver` in Ray Serve.
+Look at the following code samples for using `DefaultgRPCDriver` in Ray Serve.

 To implement the Serve, your class needs to inherit `ray.serve.drivers.DefaultgRPCDriver`.
 ```{literalinclude} ../doc_code/direct_ingress.py